TRIO » Programs at a Glance

 Talent Search projects serve young people in grades six through 12.
 In addition to counseling, participants receive information about college admissions requirements, scholarships and various student financial aid programs.
 This early intervention program helps people from families with incomes under $33,075 (where neither parent graduated from college) to better understand their educational opportunities and options.
 More than 363,000 students are enrolled in 466 Talent Search TRIO projects.
 According to the more recent data collected by the Department of Education, 79% of Talent Search participants were admitted to postsecondary institutions.

 Upward Bound helps youth prepare for higher education.
 Participants receive instruction in literature, composition, mathematics, and science on college campuses after school, on Saturdays and during the summer.
 Currently, 964 projects are in operation throughout the United States.
 In 2005, 77.3% of all students who participated in Upward Bound programs immediately went to college in the fall following their high school graduations.
 This rate is even higher by persistence in the program: 91.2% of Upward Bound students who particpated in the program for three years or longer and 93% who participated through high school graduation enrolled in a postsecondary program immediately following high school.

-Upward Bound Math & Science helps students from low-income families to strengthen math and science skills.
+Upward Bound Math and Science helps students from low-income families to strengthen math and science skills.
 In addition, students learn computer technology as well as English, foreign language and study skills.
 Currently, 117 projects are serving students throughout the country.
-Overall, 86.5% of students who participated in Upward Bound Math/Science programs go directly to college after graduating from high school.
-Indeed, 70% of Upward Bound Math/Science programs have postsecondary enrollments of 80% or higher.
+Overall, 86.5% of students who participated in Upward Bound Math-Science programs go directly to college after graduating from high school.
+Indeed, 70% of Upward Bound Math-Science programs have postsecondary enrollments of 80% or higher.